-In the meantime, sauté onion in olive oil on medium heat for 7-10 minutes, until soft and translucent.
+- In the meantime, sauté onion in olive oil over medium heat for 7-10 minutes, until soft and translucent.
 Add garlic, tomato pate, chilli and water.
 Stir and cook for 8-10 minutes until thickened.
 Turn the heat off, add the miso paste and stir through until well incorporated.

 - Spoon the sauce over roasted eggplant and garnish with chopped spring onion.